Tenants and management

 • NFS Connection identifies if the connection to your NFS is functioning correctly.

-• NFS Connection can be displayed for the entire system or a selected tenant.
+• NFS Connection can be displayed for the all tenants or a selected tenant.
+Use the drop-down to view information for All Tenants or a selected tenant.

 • An Unhealthy status means there is an issue and you should contact your Administrator or SambaNova representative.